coleloui/fedscrape-docker/ReadMe.md

 S3_BUCKET=
 ```

-your k.key in upload.py should be the directory in your s3 bucket where you want your file to end up.

-### Snowflake
+### <ins>Snowflake</ins>

-For Snowflake to tie into your S3 bucket you will need to create a role in IAM for your bucket permissions and get your role arn and then in
+For Snowflake to tie into your S3 bucket you will need to create a Role in IAM for your bucket permissions and get your role arn.

-Snowflake you need to set up your integration where you put in your arn and allowed locations.
-Run this SQL query and then describe your integration to obtain the STORAGE_AWS_EXTERNAL_ID from the result and your edit the trust relationship in your role in IAM to be the ExternalID.
+Query to set up your integration where you put in your arn and allowed locations.

 ```
 create or replace storage integration <title>